101 things you need to know before going freelance

 In Googling a unique title for this I rediscovered this very similar post by Gareth at That Content Shed.
 His 101 things include stuff specific to being a freelance writer, but there is loads of overlap.
 You can follow That Content Shed on Twitter too.

-Join 600+ other fine people and subscribe to get the best writing and publishing-related links sent straight to your inbox.
+Join hundreds of other fine people and subscribe to get the best writing and publishing-related links sent straight to your inbox.
 Head to the exciting Unslush about page to learn more and sign up.
+Or pop your address in the form below.